MarineEvoEcoLab/EecSeq/Protocol.md

 |2001 – 4000 ng|1400 nM|100 nM|

 For Puritz and Lotterhos 2017, we used 4000 ng starting RNA, but because of difficulties assessing and quantifying molluscan RNA, we chose to use a 700 nM working stock with a final reaction concentration of 50 nM.

+### Using KAPA Stranded mRNA-Seq Kit using 1/2 rxn volumes
+This should take 8-10 hours and can be done over 2 days safely.
+Refer to manual during procedure (steps below are for notes and comments)

+#### Reagents

+KAPA Stranded mRNA-Seq Kit (KAPA #KK8420).
+This kit includes all the enzymes and buffers required for cDNA library preparation from  isolation of poly(A)-tailed RNA.
+Kits include reagents for RNA fragmentation, 1st strand cDNA synthesis and 2nd strand synthesis/marking, and cDNA library preparation, including A-tailing, ligation and library amplification.

+#### Additional reagents needed:

+10 mM Tris-HCL (pH 8.0 - 8.5)
+#### Equipment

+* Magnetic stand and compatible tubes or striptubes
+* Thermocycler
+* SPRI purification beads (KAPA Pure Beads or AmpureXP)

+Steps in Library construction:

+* mRNA capture using magnetic oligo-dT beads
+* Fragmentation using heat and magnesium
+* 1st Strand cDNA Synthesis using random priming
+* 2nd Strand cDNA Synthesis and marking, which converts the cDNA:RNA hybrid to double-stranded cDNA (dscDNA) and incorporates dUTP in the second cDNA strand
+* A-tailing to add dAMP to the 3′-ends of the dscDNA library fragments
+* Adapter ligation, where dsDNA adapters with 3′-dTMP overhangs are ligated to A-tailed library insert fragments
+	* **NOTE** Here, we use the custom adapters
+* Library amplification to amplify library fragments carrying appropriate adapter sequences at both ends using high-fidelity, low-bias PCR; the strand marked with dUTP is not amplified.

 **Procedure:**
 * Prepare mastermixes for number of libraries (individual RNA extractions)